adammharris/startup/README.md

 - [x] **Server deployed and accessible with custom domain name** - [showbrain.net](https://showbrain.net).

-Note: the request is still processing and AWS says it could take up to seven days

 ## 🚀 HTML deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.